huridocs/uwazi-documentation/admin-docs/working-with-entities-in-your-collection.md

 Step 3: Select the desired PDF(s) from within the file browser.
 (To select more than one file, hold down the CTRL key or the Command key before clicking.)

-Step 4: Once uploaded, the PDF will appear attached to a new entity in the Library with a title property that is automatically filled in with the PDF file name.
+Step 4: Once uploaded, the PDF will appear attached to a new entity in the Library with a Title (name) property that is automatically filled in with the PDF file name.
 To edit the title and other aspects of the entity, click on the **Edit** button in the right sidebar.
 Make sure to save any changes you make.

 Step 5: Decide who should be able to see and edit the entity.
 By default, the new entity is only visible to you and other users with admin or editor permissions.